hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 A function tup() is defined in order to create tuples.

-In the function, a list is created by user input using apopend functionin a for loop, then the list is converted to tuple.
+In the function, a list is created by user input using append function in a for loop, then the list is converted to tuple.

 Both tuples are created using this function tup().